raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

 Or to put it another way, the set of languages recognized by finite-state recognizers without ε-transitions is equal to the set of finite-state recognizers recognized by finite-state recognizers that do do do not include ε-transitions.

-We also established something about non-deterministic finite-state recognizers (and non-derteministic finite-sttate automata in general):
+We also established something about non-deterministic finite-state recognizers (and non-deterministic finite-state automata in general):

 ---

 ### for every finite-state recognizer, there exists an equivalent deterministic finite-state recognizer

 Let's reflect on what writing [powerset](#computing-the-powerset-of-a-nondeterministic-finite-state-recognizer) told us about finite-state recognizers.
-Because we can take _any_ finite-state recognizer--whether detemerministic or non-deterministic--then pass it to `powerset`, and get back a deterministic finite-state recognizer, we know that for *every* finite-state recognizer, there exists an equivalent deterministic finite-state recognizer.
+Because we can take _any_ finite-state recognizer--whether deterministic or non-deterministic--then pass it to `powerset`, and get back a deterministic finite-state recognizer, we know that for *every* finite-state recognizer, there exists an equivalent deterministic finite-state recognizer.

-This tells us that the set of all languages recognized by deterministic finite state recognizers is equal to the set of all languages recognized by all finite-state recognizers, whether detemerministic or non-deterministic.
+This tells us that the set of all languages recognized by deterministic finite state recognizers is equal to the set of all languages recognized by all finite-state recognizers, whether deterministic or non-deterministic.

 This is not true for other types of automata: In [A Brutal Look at Balanced Parentheses, Computing Machines, and Pushdown Automata], we saw that non-deterministic pushdown automata could recognize palindromes, whereas deterministic pushdown automata could not.
 So the set of languages recognized by deterministic pushdown automata is **not** equal to the set of languages recognized by pushdown automata.